-Here are 10 things you should know about Agnes Moorehead, born 120 years ago today.
-Though she’s best known for a TV role, she also enjoyed success on the stage, in radio and in movies.
+Here are 10 things you should know about Agnes Moorehead, born 122 years ago today.
+Though she’s best known for a TV role, she also enjoyed success on the stage, in radio and in motion pictures.

 Here are 10 things you should know about Burt Lancaster, born 107 years ago today.
 Rarely has a movie star taken the craft of acting more seriously.